-You may feel this way due to life circumstances, such as a major personal loss, or this can be a lifetime pattern if you have felt this way for a long time.
+You may feel this way due to life circumstances, such as a major personal loss of. a loved one, or, this can be a lifetime pattern.

 We all experience loneliness at times.
-But if you are stuck in it, it may be time to do your personal work to emerge from it.
+But if you are stuck in it, it may be time to do personal work to help you overcome it.

 People find that they particularly feel isolated and alone when they are are misunderstood or rejected.

 Surprisingly, healing loneliness can be less a process of connecting with others than a process of reconnecting with lost parts of ourselves…parts we abandoned even as far back as childhood.

 It may be time to reclaim your full self.

 We come into this world with a lot of raw energy and aliveness.
 But we are also extremely vulnerable.
 We are dependent on our parents to feed us, keep us warm and safe, and meet our other basic needs.

 Very early on we learn what parts of us are acceptable to our parents and others and what parts aren’t.
 And because our survival is in the hands of our parents, we quickly learn to reject those parts of ourselves as well.
 We learn the norms of our family, we internalize those patterns for much of our lives.

 If we are too noisy or big for our parents we may learn to swallow our bigness and try to be small and quiet.
 We can tense up every time we want to shout and fully express ourselves.
 This can lead to depressed feelings later!

 If we express too much anger or fear or grief we will learn to reject those feelings in ourselves, cutting ourselves off from our aliveness, power, spontaneity and enthusiasm

 We may even be proud of the fact that we don’t get angry or sad or afraid, not realizing that we’ve actually cut ourselves off from the power and life force of these vital feelings.